Treatment options for diverticular disease and diverticulitis depend on how severe your symptoms are.

-The over-the-counter (OTC) painkiller paracetamol is recommended to help relieve your symptoms.
+The over-the-counter painkiller paracetamol is recommended to help relieve your symptoms.

 Painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, are not recommended because they may upset your stomach and increase your risk of internal bleeding.

 Eating a high-fibre diet may initially help to control your symptoms.
-Some people will notice an improvement after a few days, although it can take around a month to fully feel the benefits.
+Some people will notice an improvement after a few days, although it can take around a month to feel the benefits fully.
 Read more advice about using diet to improve the symptoms of diverticular disease.

 If you have constipation, you may be given a bulk-forming laxative.
 These can cause flatulence (wind) and bloating.
-Drink plenty of fluid to prevent any obstruction in your digestive system.
+Drink plenty of fluids to prevent any obstruction in your digestive system.